United States Blind Tennis Association Making Tennis Accessible to BLV Players

-About the USBTA and Blind & Visually Impaired Tennis
+About USBTA and Blind & Low Vision Tennis

-The United States Blind Tennis Association (USBTA) is leading the way in bringing Blind and Visually Impaired tennis to the mainstream.
-USBTA was founded in 2022 by Highland Park Tennis Club President Dana Costa.
+Founded in 2022, the United States Blind Tennis Association (USBTA) is leading the way in bringing Blind and Low Vision (BLV) tennis to the mainstream.

 The organization works closely with the United States Tennis Association (nationally and locally) to bring tennis opportunities to a community that has been traditionally underrepresented.
 In a short time as an organization, USBTA has already conducted trainings and introduced programming in numerous states.
 USBTA is also further developing the sport through its research.